 OCEAN is a Euronews magazine in collaboration with the Directorate-General for Maritime Affairs and Fisheries (MARE).
 Season 3 features monthly 8-minute videos where we highlight fascinating projects and developments related to the ocean and coastal communities.

 The first two seasons featured episodes on marine protected areas, small-scale fisheries, ocean energy, aquaculture, IUU fishing, sustainable fisheries and more.
 Missed one?
-Check them out on the Euronews website!
 You will also find some nice extras about these topics.

 Euronews Ocean: Is growing endangered marine species on land the key to saving them?